prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 ![ts_structure1](https://github.com/Ajas-Mangal/jdbc-join-pushdown/assets/175085180/ebe90497-04f2-4015-acb9-237f0ae31b97)

-If the JoinNode is not satisfies the “JoinPushdown condition” then there should have an algorithm to travers the JoinNode to left depth first and then right node left depth first to visit all the child node.
+If the JoinNode is not satisfies the “JoinPushdown condition” then there should have an algorithm to traverse the JoinNode to left depth first and then right node left depth first to visit all the child node.
 This algorithm should travers JoinNode left/right child even though  the Node is  JoinNode, ProjectNode or FilterNode to get the leaf TableScanNode.
 After getting the leaf based on “JoinPushdown condition” it can be converted to TableScanNode.If we get other than JoinNode, ProjectNode, FilterNode or TableScanNode as left or right of JoinNode then we could skip the pushdown and able to return the node from there itself.

 #### For the newly created TableScanNode, there should have some logic to handle